denten-books/plain-text/3-format.md

 points to markers of gender, age, race, ethnicity, and economic status.
 Algorithmic agents follow the movement of the eye and the finger to anticipate what the reader is likely to be interested in next and to understand how the human brain makes connections between topics.
-Heat maps are drawn to reflect the dynamics of boredom, fatigue, focus, attention, and desire.
+Heat maps are drawn to represent the dynamics of boredom, fatigue, focus, attention, and desire.
 Supervised training algorithms use our collective philological output---tagging and commenting---to learn how to sort information autonomously and to curate